 Welcome to the SEC Compact

-Created in 2013, the SEC Compact is an agreement between five Southeastern Conference schools to leave a lasting impact through our Alternative Break Programs.
+Created in 2013, the SEC Compact is an agreement between six Southeastern Conference schools to leave a lasting impact through our Alternative Break Programs.

 How it works

-Each year SEC schools will each send one trip to a predetermined site over spring break.
-Every school, however, has a different spring break, allowing us to work for five straight weeks at one site.
+Each year, SEC schools will each send one trip to a predetermined site over their break.
+Every school, however, has a different break, allowing us to work for consecutive weeks at one site.
 This maximizes our impact while giving our participants the same life-changing experience they’d have on any other Alternative Break trip.
-Each school’s trip operates the same as it would if they weren’t a part of the Compact, but since we are all volunteering at the same site we’re able to do five weeks worth of work, instead of just one.
+Each school’s trip operates the same as it would if they weren’t a part of the Compact, but since we are all volunteering at the same site we’re able to do multiple weeks worth of service, instead of just one.

 Schools also participate in a conference calls throughout the year to plan their trips jointly and share ideas.
 This not only strengthens the impact of the trips to the Compact site, but also improves each of our programs as a whole through the sharing of ideas and resources.

-This year’s site is in Marion County, Alabama working to build a home through Habitat for Humanity.
+This year’s site is in Marion County, Alabama serving with the Habitat for Humanity of Northwest Alabama.
 Their mission is “to eliminate substandard housing in Marion County and to make simple, decent, affordable housing a matter of conscience for all.”

 - University of Missouri